ECON - Economics (ECON)

 3 Lecture Hours.

-Application of economic analysis to education policy; theoretical basis for private and public investment in education; returns to education; the importance of school resources, school financing, school choice, and accountability.
-Prerequisites: Grade of C or better in ECON 202; Grade of C or better in ECMT 461, STAT 211, or STAT 303.
+Application of economic principles to the study of education systems and policy; examines theoretical foundations for private and public investment in education; analyzes returns to education, human capital formation and the role of non-cognitive skills; explores how resources, financing, accountability and choice affect educational outcomes in K-12 and higher education; focuses on empirical approaches to evaluating education policy and the measurement of effectiveness.
+Prerequisites: Grade of C or better in ECON 202; grade of C or better in ECMT 461, STAT 211 or STAT 303.

 ECON 330 Economic Development